ottojo/entryManagement/README.md

    * <code>OPTIONAL</code> <code>expireDate</code> UNIX Timestamp of the expiration date for the pin.
 If not supplied, expireDate will be null

 ### App
+* App is still in development
+* Supported Features:
+  * Finding the ESP in the local network
+  * Opening the door

 ### Arduino